 This kind of effect matches well with gut health concerns and is amplified as part of a multipronged approach to healing the gut.
 Diet and lifestyle changes are imperative, and it’s often worth working with a holistic healthcare professional to maximize your natural efforts using essential oils.

-Taking a Whole-Body Approach Using a DIY Essential Oil Blend
+Taking a Whole-Body Approach

 As we walk through some of the uses for essential oils and gut health, it’s important to remember that you can integrate the essential oils into your whole-body approach to wellness.
 Suggesting a DIY essential oil protocol or preparation does not exclude other steps toward health and healing.